tyrionhuu/flux_api/README.md

 ### LoRA Parameters
 - `lora_name` (optional): HuggingFace repo ID
 - `lora_weight` (0.0-2.0): LoRA strength (default: 1.0)

+### Response Fields
+- `download_url`: API endpoint to download the image to your local machine
+- `filename`: Generated filename for the image
+- `image_url`: Server path where the image is stored

 ## 🔍 Status & Monitoring